-- Parents are requested to send payment directly to the instrumental teacher.
-Teachers who are Tenison Woods College Staff will need to have enquiries directed through the Performing Arts Office. - If fees are not paid, lessons may be discontinued at the discretion of the instrumental teacher.
-If there is any difficulty regarding payment, parents should contact the instrumental teacher to discuss the matter. - · Consistent late payment or non-payment of fees may result in the school being reluctant to offer instrumental lessons in the future.
+Parents are requested to send payment directly to the instrumental/vocal teacher.
+Instrumental / vocal teachers who are Tenison Woods College Staff will need to have enquiries directed through music administration.
+If fees are not paid, lessons may be discontinued at the discretion of the instrumental/vocal teacher.
+If there is any difficulty regarding payment, parents should contact the instrumental/vocal teacher to discuss the matter.
+Consistent late payment or non-payment of fees may result in the school being reluctant to offer instrumental/vocal lessons in the future.